Sturgelose/flux-structure-example/README.md

 * Make sure none deletes namespaces, provoking data loss
 * People cannot move services between namespaces (so we can warn them that they will lose)
 * Keep all the cluster secrets together, so we have a single file per cluster, conveniently together.
 This allows easy update of secrets.
+* (WIP) Flux Flows can only install things in the namespace they are declared.
+Flux-system is the one responsible to install other flows.
+  This means that applications should not require to be aware or decide of where they are installed.
+It's the platform deciding for them.

 ### Try to be DRY